larryseyer/OTTO-Interface-Development/README.md

-# OTTO-Interface-Development
-**This is the development area for the user interface of OTTO - a think tank, so to speak.**
+# OTTO Web Interface - Accurate HTML/CSS/JS Conversion

 This folder contains the HTML, CSS, and JavaScript files converted from the actual HISE project interface for use as a WebView frontend in JUCE 8. **This conversion is based on the actual running HISE interface screenshot and accurately reproduces the real design.**